bwen1/Heroes-of-the-Three-Kingdoms-7-English-Mod/readme.txt

 Main things that are translated are ability/item/skill descriptions etc.

 Thanks to Togari whose translations I referenced in order to create my own version.

+Note: If the Chinese translations are getting corrupted, make sure you save the file as the correct encoding type.